scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 the goal of lowering the barrier to modern methods—even for those who have not had extensive training in statistics or coding.
 Thanks to modern browser-based compute environments (e.g., `Deepnote <https://deepnote.com/>`_), learning to use Hypothesize is relatively straightforward.
-Every statistical test is associated with an interactive notebook environment, pre-filled boilerplate code.
+Every statistical test is associated with a hosted interactive notebook, pre-filled with example data and code.
 This means that no time is spent copying and pasting code from docs to a locally managed compute environment.
 The library is ready to use immediately.

-The API for Hypothesize is organized by single- and mult-factor tests, as well as measures of association.
+The API for Hypothesize is organized by single- and two-factor tests, as well as measures of association.
 For example, one can compare two independent groups using the 20% trimmed mean and the percentile bootstrap test as follows (note that Hypothesize uses the naming conventions found in WRS):